Hidden meaning in the Biblical Book of Proverbs

 "For she has provided the table of his Higher Mind with the keys of knowledge and the tools of understanding, and placed signs and wonders in Heaven and on Earth to lead him to her side.
 Not least the maidens of her heart; the teachers of Goodness and Masters of Peace whom she hath sent to earth to guide her erring children home.

-"But her Table is also the seven-fold Earth, above and below; and her maidens are the children she has sent to till the soil of experience and gather the harvest of understanding, that they might become worthy to obtain her kingdom and inherit her glory.
+"But her Table is also the seven-fold Earth, above and below; and her maidens are the children she has sent to till the soil of experience and gather the harvest of understanding, in order that they might become worthy to obtain her heavenly kingdom and inherit her glory.